-- (c) Accent Materials.
-Buildings shall have at least one, and may have up to two accent or trim materials covering between 5% and 10% of the building facades. - (d) Permitted Materials.
+- 10% of the building facades.
+The accent shall be a separate material from the primary materials utilized on the building. - (d) Permitted Materials.
 Exterior materials shall be permitted in accordance with the Table 6-18. - (e) Material Changes.
 Except for accent materials, changes in the façade material shall only occur at horizontal expression lines, with the heavier material below the lighter material.
 Alternatively, changes in the material may occur at differentiated structural bays that meet the horizontal massing requirements. - (f) Equal or Better Simulated Materials.
 Where "equal or better" simulated materials are permitted, they shall only be permitted by the Director as an Administrative Adjustment according to procedures and criteria in Article 2.
-The Director shall use the following additional criteria: - The proposed material has an identical physical appearance as the material it intended to simulate, including color and texture, as perceived from any public spaces surrounding the property; - The material presents benefits in addition to cost savings, such as reduced maintenance, or enhanced durability and performance; - (3) The material has a demonstrated track record of successful application and use that will result in equally long-lasting and sustainable appeal of the neighborhood as that of the permitted materials; and - (4) Use of equal or better materials may be conditioned upon compliance with all application and manufacturer specifications.
+The Director shall use the following additional criteria: - The proposed material has an identical physical appearance as the material it intended to simulate, including color and texture, as perceived from any public spaces surrounding the property; - (2) The material presents benefits in addition to cost savings, such as reduced maintenance, or enhanced durability and performance; - (3) The material has a demonstrated track record of successful application and use that will result in equally long-lasting and sustainable appeal of the neighborhood as that of the permitted materials; and - (4) Use of equal or better materials may be conditioned upon compliance with all application and manufacturer specifications.

 - c.
 Infill.
 Development in or adjacent to existing developed areas shall be compatible with the established architectural character, historic character and patterns of the neighborhood by using complementary designs including roof lines, patterns of door and window placement and characteristic entry features.
 Infill development, including infill in LR and MR districts shall meet the additional design standards in Section 6.6.4, Compact and Mixeddensity Neighborhood Design.
-The Director may approve site designs with alternative compliance to the design standards in 6.6.4 for infill development where all of the following are met: - Alternatives to the Streetscape and Lot Frontage Standards in 6.6.4.a are only permitted if alley access is not available. - The deviation is the minimum needed for effective site design or is otherwise mitigated by enhanced site elements. - 3.
-The proposal reflects historic development patterns in the neighborhood. - d.
+The Director may approve site designs with alternative compliance to the design standards in 6.6.4 for infill development where all of the following are met: - 1.
+Alternatives to the Streetscape and Lot Frontage Standards in 6.6.4.a are only permitted if alley access is not available. - 2.
+The deviation is the minimum needed for effective site design or is otherwise mitigated by enhanced site elements. - 3.
+The proposal reflects historic development patterns in the neighborhood.

+d.
 Alternative Compliance.
 Detached Dwelling Lot Types and Semi-Attached Dwelling Lot Types may propose a principal building front setback of 15' when the standards in Compact and Mixed-Density Neighborhood Design (6.6.4) and access width standards in Table 4-13 are met.
 In existing neighborhoods the front setback shall not be less than the context of adjacent detached or semi-attached structures.